-This City & Guilds course is designed for those wishing to practice as a Veterinary Nurse registered with the Royal College of Veterinary Surgeons (RCVS).
-Upon successful completion of the qualification an individual can complete their enrolment with the RCVS and practice as a fully registered Veterinary Nurse.
-To apply to this course applicants must be working in a RCVS approved training practice.
+This City & Guilds course is designed for those working in veterinary practices.
+To apply to this course applicants must be working in a Royal College of Veterinary Surgeons (RCVS) approved training practice.
+Upon successful completion of the qualification an individual can complete their enrolment with the RCVS and practice as a fully registered Veterinary Nurse in Northern Ireland.

 Individuals will attend the college over a three year period and undertake a number of modules.
 During the three years students will be required to attend Greenmount Campus one day per week.
 Modules are assessed through online multiple choice examinations, written assignments, written exams and a Nursing Progress Log (NPL).
 The final assessed component of the course is clinical examinations (OSCE), which are currently taken at an assessment centre in England.
 Attendance at college is supported by employment in an approved veterinary practice throughout the course duration.
 Only when all components of the course are successfully completed are individuals eligible to join the Register of Veterinary Nurses.
 To become a registered Veterinary Nurse students must successfully complete both the clinical and college based components of the course.

 - Operational requirements of a veterinary practice

 - Infection control

 - Supporting the supply of veterinary medicines